Virtual Private Network (VPN), the most affordable online privacy tool that’s been booming in the world of cybersecurity.

 So now that you know I’m not making things up, here’s what went down when I requested NordVPN for a refund.
 Bear in mind I waited for around 15-days to claim a refund just to make it look legit.

-So my frustration began when they asked the reason for me canceling my subscription.
+So my frustration began when they asked the reason for me cancelling my subscription.
 Even though they claim to offer a no questions asked money-back guarantee, they still wanted to know why.

 Although I shouldn’t have told them why I still went ahead and told them I was getting horrible speeds and I was not satisfied with their service.